 Officially called Udhagamandalam or modern-day Ooty, it is best known for its hospitality by the local Toda tribe of the region.

-Covered with lush coffee and tea plantations and tall Eucalyptus and pine trees produce an eye-catching view of the hills surrounding the city.
+The city is covered with lush coffee and tea plantations, and tall Eucalyptus and pine trees produce an eye-catching view of the hills surrounding it.

-Botanical gardens, eco-parks, old British settlements, and a variety of contemporary art mixed with pleasant summer temps of 59 to 68 F (15 to 20 Celsius) are reasons not to miss Ooty in the summer.
+Botanical gardens, eco-parks, old British settlements, and a variety of contemporary art, combined with pleasant summer temperatures of 59 to 68 F (15 to 20 Celsius), are reasons not to miss Ooty in the summer.

 Typical official languages spoken include Tamil, Malayalam, Kannada, and English.